OrderFromChaos/ThunderousCacophony/README.md

 ### -----------=--=-=-=-========= Interior Structure =========-=-=-=--=-----------

 Data is fed from the text files through WDataPull.py using numpy and some reorganization methods.
 Unusable data is cut out.
+WDataPull.py is imported into MainProject.ipynb, which acts as a controller for the lower level functions.

 Once this data is formatted correctly, it is fed into Sonification.py.
 Sonification takes advantage of three primary functions to turn the data into sound: